DawnB1/Reports/README.md

 # Cyber Security Terms and Tenets
 **HIDS vs NIDS and which one is better and why?**
 HIDS is host intrusion detection system and NIDS is network intrusion detection system.
 Both the systems work on the similar lines.
 It’s just that the placement in different.
 HIDS is placed on each host whereas NIDS is placed in the network.
 For an enterprise, NIDS is preferred as HIDS is difficult to manage, plus it consumes processing power of the host as well.

+What are the different levels of data classification and why are they required?
+Data needs to be segregated into various categories so that its severity can be defined, without this segregation a piece of information can be critical for one but not so critical for others.
+There can be various levels of data classification depending on organization to organization, in broader terms data can be classified into:
+• Top secret – Its leakage can cause drastic effect to the organization, e.g. trade secrets etc.
+• Confidential – Internal to the company e.g. policy and processes.
+• Public – Publicly available, like newsletters etc.

 **What is port scanning?**
 Port scanning is the process of sending messages in order to gather information about the network, system etc. by analyzing the response received.